gauravrane2212/ARTestCases/ARWorldMap/README.md

 We will be recieving the data from the `session(_:didReceive:fromPeer:)` and then processing that data, since it can be either a WorldMap or ARAnchor to add to the session.

 `let worldMap = try NSKeyedUnarchiver.unarchivedObject(ofClass: ARWorldMap.self, from: data)`

 `let anchor = try NSKeyedUnarchiver.unarchivedObject(ofClass: ARAnchor.self, from: data)`

 ARKit then attempts to relocalize to the new world map—that is, to reconcile the received spatial-mapping information with what it senses of the local environment.
-For best results:

- - Thoroughly scan the local environment on the sending device before sharing a world map.

-- Place the receiving device next to the sending device, so that both see the same view of the environment.

 > Recording and transmitting a world map and relocalizing to a world map are time-consuming, bandwidth-intensive operations, so you should take those steps only once, when a new device joins a session.